 Aspiring full-stack developers can also expect plenty of future employment opportunities, with a predicted 30% job growth in the next five years, according to SEEK.

 Comprehensive knowledge of UX/UI design, databases, and web server management

 Excellent project management skills for supervising the end-to-end life cycle of the software/application development process

 A keen eye for detail in identifying bugs, general problems, and areas for improvement

 If you’re looking to build your skills a full-stack developer, AIICT currently offers a comprehensive Certified Full Stack Developer course – helping students train in the fundamentals of both front and back-end development.

 The course also includes practical lab activities, simulating a real-world working environments to keep your skills “job-ready” for the market.
 Those who complete the program may not only go on to pursue entry-level roles in front-end development, but may also kickstart a career path in automation engineering, DevOps engineering, and software development.

-Consider yourself a creative?
-And analytical person?
+Consider yourself a creative or an analytical person?
 Perhaps both?
 Then you may just find your calling in the rewarding (and increasingly in-demand!) field of web development.
-AIICT’s courses will not only grant you the training your need to get your foot in the door, but they also offer a flexible study experience through their online delivery – helping you learn at a time, place, and pace that suits you and your goals best.
+AIICT's courses will not only grant you the training your need to get your foot in the door, but they also offer a flexible study experience through their online delivery – helping you learn at a time, place, and pace that suits you and your goals best.